 Community Investment Grants are made from the unrestricted pool of resources at the Community Foundation of Elkhart County.
 Grant decisions are intended to support the mission of the Community Foundation — to improve the quality of life by inspiring generosity.

 Grant committees review requests over $25,000 twice a year.
-Grant application deadlines for committee review are August 14, 2020 and February 14, 2021.
+Grant application deadlines for committee review are February 12, 2021 and August 14, 2021.
 Applications for requests under $25,000 are received and reviewed on a weekly basis.

 Effective July 2020, the following areas of emphasis are selected for investments to improve the quality of life in Elkhart County.

 • K-12 Internship & Apprenticeships

 • Vibrant Downtowns